sjain022/sjain022/README.md

-## Hi there 👋
+## HI 👋 I hope your week is going well !

-##### I have always liked computers, I always thought they were powerful machines, I think that is why I am here.
+##### Why Computers?
+Well, I have always liked computers, I always thought they were powerful machines, I think that is why I am here.
 - 🔭 I’m currently working on builiding Slug-Split
 - 🌱 I’m currently learning some Machine Learning models, distributed systems and data handling.
 - 📫 How to reach me: sasajain@ucsc.edu